 - 5.2.3.
 Each player has several basic actions they can always perform.
 The Corp's basic actions are listed in section 5.2.6, and the Runner's basic actions are listed in section 5.2.7. - 5.2.4.
 A player can only take an action if its effect has the potential to change the game state.
 See rule 1.2.5. - 5.2.5.
-A player may take actions on their turn in any combination and order as long as they pay the appropriate costs.
+A player can only take actions during the action phase of their turn.
+If an effect directs a player to take an action outside of that player's action phase, instead that player does nothing. - 5.2.6.
+Some cards refer to players taking "the same action" or "different actions". - a.
+Actions a player performs are the same if they are all the same basic action or if all of those actions were initiated by the same ability from the same card. - b.
+Actions a player performs are different if each of them is initiated from a different basic action or card ability.
+Instances of equivalent abilities on different cards are still different actions.